pintiliirazvan/AutomationFramework/README.md

 # SIIT-automation

-UI Test Automation Project (Demo) - Courses part of Informal School of IT
+UI Test Automation Project (Demo) - Part of "Informal School of IT" Courses